KaiChen1008/crypto_final_2021/README.md

 ### Flow

-Add a compnay ➡️  Issue/Re-issue/Transfer ➡️ Comfirm an Action
+Add a company ➡️  Issue/Re-issue/Transfer ➡️ Comfirm an Action

 ### Add a Company